SinclairN101/AMEX-Transaction-Database-Project/README.md

 ✅ Perform deeper analysis on **spending patterns**
 ✅ Integrate **Tableau / Looker** for better visualization
-✅ Implement **machine learning** models for predictive analysis - After I master SQL 🎓
+✅ Implement **Machine learning** models for predictive analysis – I will work on this with my Data Scientist friend, but I need to master SQL first before thinking more about this. 🎓

 ---